 References The SEND Code of Practice (January 2015).
 This Code of Practice provides statutory guidance on duties, policies and procedures relating to Part 3 of the Children and Families Act 2014 and associated regulations.

 Reviewing the SEND Policy

-The policy will be reviewed on an annual basis by the Governors' Curriculum, Teaching and Learning committee following consultation with students, parents and staff.
+The policy will be reviewed on an annual basis by the Governors' Curriculum, Teaching and Learning committee.